 To keep up with my children pursuing Ph.D.s, I went part time to earn mine in Social Work.
 My dissertation applied Jim’s model to organizational change and by chance it led to a major contract spent on starting up Pro-Change Behavior systems, Inc. With our 20 talented staff, we have produced award-winning, digitally-based programs that set new standards for impacts on the biggest threats to the health and well-being of a broad range of populations.

 Recently we sold Pro-Change to two of our leaders who have been with us from the start.
 Instead of retiring, I am repurposing.
-This includes serving on the Friends of Mill Valley Library Board.
+This includes serving as a Trustee of the Mill Valley Library.
 A special thrill is having recently published Changing to Thrive, which I look forward to seeing on the bookshelves of libraries.

 One of the most published authors in the field of social work, Dr. Janice M. Prochaska has led research and development teams for health behavior and organizational change programs as the CEO at Pro-Change Behavior Systems, Inc. from 1997 – 2015.

 Her collaborations include applying the Model to cutting edge issues like simultaneously reducing multiple risk behaviors and enhancing multiple domains of well-being, healthy weight management in children and adults, preventing bullying, keeping individuals out of trouble with the law, and advancing careers with populations like women scientists.